 I remember the first time that I saw the pyramids, I was in a taxi driving through the city of Giza.
 The city was welcoming, with wide dusty roads, and people walking in all directions going about their day.
 I hung my head out of the window like a happy puppy taking in the Arab culture, the new sights, sounds and smells of the Arab world.
 The problem was that I was looking out of the wrong side of the taxi.

-It was the driver who took the initiative to point out of the other side, to tell us that the pyramids were there.
-I looked out of the other side of the taxi and simultaneous burst into tears.
+It was the driver who took the initiative to point to the other side of the street, to tell me that the pyramids were there.
+I looked out of the other window of the taxi and simultaneously burst into tears.
 They were tears of shock and awe because there they were supreme, gigantic and slap bang in the middle of the city.

 I had always assumed that the pyramids were in the middle of the desert, you rarely see pictures of the Arabian city of Giza sprawled out next to the pyramids.
 But the reality is that you could potentially rent an apartment in Giza and have your neighbouring view from your bedroom window be the pyramids.

 The Burj Al Arab is a luxury hotel located in Dubai.
 Photo Source: Unsplash

 Can you imagine, living in the city of Giza with a view of the pyramids?
 The idea seems surreal, but this is the reality for so many cities in the middle east and north Africa, not to mention other countries in the world.

 Let’s take a look at some gorgeous Middle Eastern cities that come with a wealth of unique features.

 |1||Abu Dhabi||United Arab Emirates||Attractions||White beaches|

 |4||Petra||Jordon||Non traditional city||Archaeologic park|